MIT-Superminds/ontology-explorer-mvp/README.md

 DOC_STRING

-These values can come from a y-sweet server you are running somewhere (including localhost) or via https://y-sweet.cloud/
+These values can come from a [y-sweet server](https://github.com/jamsocket/y-sweet) you are running somewhere (including localhost) or via [y-sweet cloud](https://y-sweet.cloud/)

 Then run: